- To change the Taskbar size on Windows 11, create a “TaskbarSi” DWORD in the “Advanced” Registry key.

 Name the key TaskbarSi and press Enter.

-Double-click the newly created DWORD and change its value from 0 to 2 to change the taskbar icons size to large.
+Double-click the newly created DWORD and change its value from 0 to 2 to change the Taskbar icon size to large.
 The value 0 is for the small size and 1 is for the default icon size.

 Click the OK button.